rustybird/qubes-app-split-browser/README.md

 Bookmarks are stored in a text file, `~/.local/share/split-browser/bookmarks.tsv`.
 Each line consists of a timestamp, URL, and title, separated by tabs.

-Only printable ASCII characters are allowed by default, for security reasons.
+To reduce attack surface, only printable ASCII characters are allowed by default.
 This can be broadened to UTF-8 by symlinking `/etc/split-browser/20-utf-8.bash.EXAMPLE` without the `.EXAMPLE` suffix, either into the same directory (which will apply to _all_ persistent VMs based on the TemplateVM), or into `/usr/local/etc/split-browser/` on a _specific_ persistent VM.

 ## Logins

-Login credentials are stored in an arbitrarily deep directory tree, `~/.local/share/split-browser/logins/`, where each directory contains a `urls.txt` file with patterns, one per line.
+Login credentials are stored in an arbitrarily deep and freely organizable directory tree, `~/.local/share/split-browser/logins/`, where each directory contains a `urls.txt` file with patterns, one per line.
 A pattern's first letter decides how it is interpreted:

 First letter | Type           | Scope
 :-----------:|----------------|-------------------------------------------------